cpcf/weft/config/README.md

 # Config Package

-The config package provides generic YAML configuration loading capabilities for gogenkit users.
+The config package provides generic YAML configuration loading capabilities for weft users.
 It allows you to easily load YAML configuration files into your custom specification types.

 ## Features